mayenkalu/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 Webstack monitoring ensures optimal performance, availability, and security by tracking infrastructure and application metrics.
 Access and error logs provide valuable insights for analysis and issue resolution.

 ## About :monocle_face:
-In this project, I explored monitoring webstacks using Data Dog.
+In this project, I explored monitoring webstacks using DataDog.